 Because of the common mistake – you shouldn’t make it obvious that your main goal is to sell the product.

 Also, you have to realize that you can benefit from this action by marketing future events and getting feedback.
-It’s way better to make your interlocutor feel like their opinions will be relevant and make a difference.
-You and the person you’re speaking with need to feel that your conversation will be profitable to you both.
+It’s better to make your interlocutor feel like their opinions will be relevant and make a difference.
+You and the person you’re speaking with need to feel that your conversation will be profitable.

 Present to your audience how they can benefit from giving you feedback.
 Ask for their opinions, what they think could be made better, or what you could add next time.
 Remember to mention what you are offering, for example:

-- Special discount offered when a client gives feedback or signs up immediately for a webinar.
+- A special discount is offered when a client gives feedback or signs up immediately for a webinar.